By Catherine H. Sunshine, Deborah Menkart

 Publication Date: June 1, 1999

 About the Editors

-Deborah Menkart is Executive Director of Teaching for Change and the co-editor of Beyond Heroes and Holidays: A Practical Guide to K–12 Anti-Racist, Multicultural Education and Staff Development.
+Deborah Menkart is executive director of Teaching for Change, a non-profit organization working for social and economic justice by promoting equity-related teaching materials, offering professional development, and increasing parent power in schools.
+She is also the co-editor of Beyond Heroes and Holidays: A Practical Guide to K–12 Anti-Racist, Multicultural Education and Staff Development.

 Catherine A. Sunshine